MLHale/GenCyber-web-content/student-content/table-of-contents.md

 7. [Computer Forensics](https://github.com/MLHale/GenCyber-web-content/blob/master/student-content/Forensics.pptx)
 8. [Malware Analysis & cleanup](https://github.com/MLHale/GenCyber-web-content/blob/master/student-content/Malware.pptx)

-There are additional files in the student content folder:
+There are additional files in the student content folder: <br />
 1. [Forensic JPG Image](https://github.com/MLHale/GenCyber-web-content/blob/master/student-content/Forensics-Geotagged-image.jpg) - a picture that is geotagged.
 Challenge your students to figure out where it was taken, when, and with what device.
 2. [Operating Systems Identification Worksheet](https://github.com/MLHale/GenCyber-web-content/blob/master/student-content/Operating%20System%20ID%20Sheet.docx) - Worksheet to identify components of Windows and Linux operating systems.
 Useful for system hardening and forensics.